-Each Distinguished rank will have a separate panel comprised of Distinguished Professors or Distinguished Service Professors or Distinguished Teaching Professors from across the University and of representatives from the Office of the Executive Vice Chancellor and Provost at System Administration.
+Each Distinguished program will have a separate panel comprised of Distinguished Professors or Distinguished Service Professors or Distinguished Teaching Professors from across the University and of representatives from the Office of the Provost at System Administration.
 In addition, for the DSP and DTP, the President of the University Faculty Senate (or designee) participates in nomination review for State-operated campuses, and the President of the Faculty Council of Community Colleges (or designee) participates in nomination review for Community College campuses.

-Nominations for appointment to the rank of Distinguished Librarian will be evaluated by an ad hoc panel constituted specifically by the Executive Vice Chancellor and Provost to review the nomination.
+Nominations for appointment to the rank of Distinguished Librarian will be evaluated by an ad hoc panel constituted specifically by the SUNY Provost to review the nomination.
 This panel will consist of four individuals: at least two referees external to SUNY and two additional referees, either also external to the State University or current holders of the Distinguished Librarian rank from other SUNY campuses.